-China’s Government Indicates Willingness to Restrict Exports of Rare Earth Elements, Intimating a National Security-Based End Use and End User Export Controls Approach
+China Indicates Rare Earths Export Controls on the Horizon, Taking a National Security-Based End Use and End User Approach

 Chinese Government States Position on Trade Talks, Huawei, and “Structural” Demands